Admit it. Your childhood was like this at some point.

 One early strip mentioned the equally-ambiguous "Salamander Incident".
 Whether or not this was the Noodle Incident's working title or another incident entirely was never elaborated on.
 Again, Calvin claims all evidence against him is purely circumstantial.

 Nose Nuggets: Calvin walks outside in the cold, then wrinkles his nose before making an Aside Glance and saying, "Don't you hate it when your boogers freeze?"
-Lampshaded in an anthology, where Bill Watterson wrote, "I hope some historian will confirm that I was the first cartoonist to use the word 'booger' in a newspaper comic strip."
+Lampshaded in an anthology, where Bill Watterson wrote, "I hope some historian will confirm that I was the first cartoonist to use the word 'booger' in a newspaper comic strip."note For the record, he wasn't; Bloom County beat him to it by 5 months.

 Not So Different: Calvin has gotten this with both Ms. Wormwood (with whom he's been shown to share very similar feelings of frustration and weariness, though for very different reasons) and Rosalyn (who can relate to him and some of his interests surprisingly well, as in some ways she's still a "kid" herself).